j-jiafei/todoq/README.md

 about other tasks only when absolutely necessary.

 You may find such a design may be inconvenient sometimes.
 You may want to arrange the order of tasks, set a deadline for it, or simply drop some of them.
-These operations are almost unsupported in todoq.
+These operations are almost unsupported in TodoQ.
 Instead, for the order, we use priority (basically any unsigned int number between
 0 and whatever python int type supports).
 The tasks are ordered based on priority completely.
 We don't use deadline for tasks.
 We believe that human mind should be able to transform urgency to priority easily, and for work, a good way to meet a deadline is to do it as early as possible.
 You may want to drop some of tasks since you have finished them, or they are not necessary any more, but why not do it later, cause managing todo list itself could also be "viewed" as a task with not-the-highest priority.

-We hope you could enjoy using todoq, and make it help you improve your valuable productivity.
+We hope you could enjoy using TodoQ, and make it help you improve your valuable productivity.

 ## Install